The culture of experimentation: from digital products to the creation of new companies.

 Jun 12, 2025

 Do you know what companies like Amazon, Google, or Netflix have in common?
-They have all made experimentation their main muscle of innovation.
+All of them have made experimentation their main muscle of innovation.

-In an increasingly uncertain, changing, and competitive environment, the ability to adapt makes the difference.
-As neodarwinist theories suggested: it's not the biggest or the oldest that survive, but those who best adjust to change.
+In an increasingly uncertain, changing, and competitive environment, the ability to adapt makes a difference.
+As neodarwinist theories suggested: it is not the biggest or the oldest that survive, but those who best adjust to change.
 In that context, experimenting is no longer an option, but a necessity.
-It has allowed tech giants to evolve quickly, minimize risks, and discover new opportunities ahead of others.
+It is what has allowed tech giants to evolve quickly, minimize risks, and discover new opportunities ahead of the rest.

 But what does it really mean to experiment?
-And how can this principle be applied, not only to improving products but also to creating new businesses from scratch?
+And how can that principle be applied, not only in improving products but in creating new businesses from scratch?

 1. From intuition to evidence.

-For decades, many strategic decisions have been based on intuitions, market trends, or the vision of a leader.
-But in recent years, we have witnessed a radical transformation: the need to validate every step has emerged.
-From designing a feature in an app to launching a new business unit, experimentation has solidified as the smartest (and least expensive) way to reduce uncertainty.
+For decades, many strategic decisions have been based on intuition, market trends, or the vision of a leader.
+However, in recent years, we have witnessed a radical transformation: the need to validate every step has become crucial.
+From designing a functionality in an app to launching a new business unit, experimentation has established itself as the smartest (and least costly) way to reduce uncertainty.

 The evolution of the digital world has been key.
-In digital products, the culture of A/B testing, continuous user testing, and the data-driven approach have generated learnings that today extend beyond software.
+In digital products, the culture of A/B testing, continuous user testing, and data-driven approaches have generated learnings that now extend beyond software.
 The real challenge now is to transfer that logic to something much more ambitious: the creation of new companies.

 2. Experimentation in Venture Building.

 Venture Building is, by definition, a discipline based on constant validation.
-It consists of building companies from scratch, but not from assumptions, but from evidence (or at least, as close to it as possible).
+It involves building companies from scratch, not based on assumptions, but on evidence (or at least, the closest to it).
 In this context, experimentation is not a one-time phase, but a continuous mindset that guides the entire creation process.

 lean startup

-The venture building process is structured in different phases that may vary in nomenclature, but share a common goal: to test hypotheses and learn quickly.
+The Venture Building process is structured in different phases that may vary in nomenclature but share a common goal: test hypotheses and learn quickly.
 Broadly speaking, these phases usually include:

-• Validation: We build prototypes and develop experiments that allow us to validate our hypotheses with real customers to reduce risk until we feel it is time to launch the business.
+• Validation: We build prototypes and develop experiments that allow us to validate our hypotheses with real customers to reduce risk until we feel it’s time to launch the business.

 • Problem-Solution Fit: Define a viable solution and test it with users.
 Does it fit?
 Does it really solve the problem?

-• Product-Market Fit: Analyze if there is enough demand, and if the business model can scale.
+• Product-Market Fit: Analyze if there is sufficient demand and if the business model can scale.

-• Go-to-Market and Scaling: Once everything previously mentioned has been validated, the company is built and launched to the market with a clear and refined proposal.
+• Go-to-Market and Scaling: Once all the previous is validated, the company is built and launched into the market with a clear and refined proposition.

-In each of these phases, experiments are designed: interviews, landing pages, acquisition campaigns, low-medium fidelity prototypes, pricing tests, controlled pilots… and we call all these elements “artifacts.”
-The goal is not to build a perfect product from the start, but to gather enough evidence to make informed decisions and, in some way, reduce uncertainty as much as we can.
-And, of course (this is equally important), kill ideas in time if the data doesn't support them.
+In each of these phases, experiments are designed: interviews, landing pages, acquisition campaigns, low-medium fidelity prototypes, pricing tests, controlled pilots... and we call all these elements “artifacts.”
+The goal is not to build a perfect product from the start, but to gather enough evidence to make informed decisions and, in some way, reduce the uncertainty as much as we can.
+And, of course (this is equally important), kill ideas on time if the data does not support them.

-No one wants to invest vast amounts of money in something they still don't know will work.
-Typically, many projects fail and stagnate because they are not solving a real problem or do not have the necessary metrics.
-Many times, large sums of money are invested in solutions that end up in the drawer.
+No one wants to invest huge amounts of money in something that they are still unsure will work.
+Usually, many projects fail and become paralyzed because they are not solving a real problem or lack the necessary metrics.
+Often, large amounts of money are invested in solutions that end up in the drawer.
 Therefore, what we try to do is reduce risk by validating first.

-With a market validation and user-oriented approach, our “loops” (that's what we call the different validation phases) are the best way to validate opportunities and hypotheses quickly and efficiently.
-For this, we build experiments, prototypes, and MVPs with the necessary features to test our hypotheses with early adopters and improve the solution until we find the “problem-solution fit,” to generate transactions in a scalable model.
+With a market validation and user-oriented approach, our “loops” (that’s what we call the different validation phases) are the best way to validate opportunities and hypotheses quickly and efficiently.
+For this, we build experiments, prototypes, and MVPs with the necessary functionalities to test our hypotheses with early adopters and improve the solution until we find the “problem-solution fit” to generate transactions in a scalable model.

 radiografia loop